Open Source & Attributions

 Fly.io

-Fly.io hosts the save.ag production application (Flask web server), the self-hosted Umami analytics instance, and the managed PostgreSQL database.
+Hosts the save.ag production application (Flask web server), the self-hosted Umami analytics instance, and the managed PostgreSQL database.
 All inbound traffic, compute, networking, and blue-green deployments run on Fly.io infrastructure in the sjc (San Jose, CA) region.
-All application traffic and logs pass through Fly.io infrastructure.
-Terms of Service (opens in new window).

 Fly Managed PostgreSQL

-Fly Managed PostgreSQL is the primary database for save.ag, storing all site content, learn pages, user accounts, query logs, and analytics.
-It runs on Fly.io infrastructure with PgBouncer connection pooling.
+The primary database for save.ag, storing all site content, learn pages, user accounts, query logs, and analytics.
+Runs on Fly.io infrastructure with PgBouncer connection pooling.
 Extensions in use include pgvector (vector similarity search) and PostGIS (geospatial queries).
-The PostgreSQL software itself is open-source under the PostgreSQL License; Fly.io’s Terms of Service govern the managed hosting layer.

 Cloudflare (CDN & DNS)

-Cloudflare provides DNS and CDN services for save.ag, with Full (strict) SSL/TLS termination.
+Provides DNS and CDN services for save.ag, with Full (strict) SSL/TLS termination.
 All traffic to save.ag resolves through Cloudflare before reaching Fly.io, providing DDoS protection and CDN caching.
-As a reverse proxy, Cloudflare processes IP addresses and HTTP request metadata for security and routing purposes.
-Terms of Service (opens in new window).

 Cloudflare Turnstile

-Cloudflare Turnstile is a privacy-preserving CAPTCHA protecting the contact form, source submission form, and partner tools endpoints against automated spam.
-Turnstile performs a browser-side challenge using passive browser signals.
-It does not set cookies or track users across sites.
-The resulting verification token is sent to Cloudflare’s servers to confirm human interaction.
-Cloudflare Privacy Policy (opens in new window).
+A privacy-preserving CAPTCHA protecting the contact form, source submission form, and partner tools endpoints.
+Does not set cookies or track users across sites.

 Analytics & Communications